What Scales in Cross-Entropy Scaling Law?: Error-Entropy Scaling Law

 \subsection{Quantitative Analysis}

-Now we further examine the scaling properties of the decomposed components with quantitative fitting experiments.
+We further examine the scaling properties of the components with quantitative fitting experiments.

-We use two metrics, namely $R^2$ to examine how well the results follow a power-law rate, and $\Delta$ to examine how close the scaling behavior is compared to the scaling of cross-entropy.
+We use two metrics, namely $R^2$ to examine how well the results follow a power-law rate, and $\Delta$ to examine how close the scaling behavior is to that of cross-entropy.
 They are defined as follows.
 Let $N$ be the number of model \emph{non-embedding} parameters.
 For each metric $M \in \{\mathrm{CE}, \mathrm{EE}, \mathrm{SA}, \mathrm{Conf}\}$, we perform a log-log linear regression across models and report the goodness of fit $R^2$:

 where $c_M$ is the intercept and $\alpha_M$ is the scaling exponent (slope).
 We further define the \emph{scaling difference} between each decomposed component and cross-entropy to quantify their scaling consistency: $|\Delta_M| \;=\; \bigl|\alpha_M - \alpha_{\mathrm{CE}}\bigr|$, where smaller $|\Delta_M|$ indicates closer alignment with cross-entropy.
 The results across datasets are summarized in Table~\ref{tab:r2} (for $R^2$ values) and Table~\ref{tab:delta} (for $\Delta$ values).